 optimization, improvement of uncertainty sets and scenario generation

 - Improvement of (à priori and real-time) planning through integration of

 external data sources via machine learning

-- Development of Operations Research based algorithms to efficiently solve
+- OR based algorithms to efficiently solve machine learning problems

 * Research supervision and environment

 The students will work under the supervision of Dr. Sanjay Dominik Jena,

 professor at the Department of Management and Technology (